Emergency Medical Services

 Kingman EMS provides advanced medical services through progressive and physician-approved protocols.
 The department utilizes state-of-the art equipment and advanced providers can provide cardiac monitoring, electrical cardiac intervention, intravenous medications, advanced airway, and much more.
 The department conducts several hours of training per year to ensure our technicians are prepared for any illness or injury they encounter.

 CPR & First Aid: Kingman EMS is an American Health & Safety Institute Training Center.
 We provide CPR and First Aid education for daycare providers, teachers, industrial workers, or anyone else just wanting to learn the life-saving skill of CPR.
 Our programs are approved by OSHA for industrial standards as well as the State of Kansas for daycare providers and teachers.
-To schedule a CPR Class, contact Brittney Jayne, EMT.
+To schedule a CPR Class, contact Walt Smith, EMT.

 Initial EMS Education: Kingman EMS routinely conducts initial education courses to gain certification as an Emergency Medical Responder (EMR) or Emergency Medical Technician (EMT).
 For more information on initial education courses through Kingman EMS, contact Candy Janousek, EMT-P/IC.